-It’s important to remember that not all bacteria are bad.
+It's important to remember that not all bacteria are bad.
 In fact, the human body (especially the digestive tract) relies on bacteria to perform many critical functions.
-The problem is when bad bacteria outnumber the good bacteria.
+The concern is when bad bacteria outnumber the good bacteria.
 UTIs can occur as a result of an imbalance between good and bad bacteria.
 UTIs cause discomfort and irritation and, if unaddressed, can spread to the kidneys.
 A UTI is recurrent when there are at least two infections in a six-month period or three in a year.

 Home Remedies for UTIs

 Antibiotics are the standard treatment for UTIs but aren't the miracle cure they're made out to be.
 One of the concerns with antibiotics is that they kill both good and bad bacteria.
 For people who would prefer to avoid those issues, there are a number of natural remedies that can help support a healthy urinary tract.

 Juniper berry oil promotes probiotic balance in the digestive tract.
 It also encourages a normal urine flow to help flush the kidneys.